MichaelBell/tt03-hovalaag/README.md

 ## TODO

+Spice simulation of ROSC - would be good to confirm the design is plausible.
+Once I know the approximate frequency, how can I tell the synthesis that it's a clock?
+Only see the option to have one clock.

 Physical testing - would be good to try this on an FPGA or Verilog compiled for Pico and check interfacing with it works as expected.

 Not doing because we've run out of space: